-Prepare for your home for the addition of a new kitten
+1. Prepare for your home for new addition

 One way to work out how to introduce a new kitten before it happens is to set up a separate living area to house your kitten for the first several days or weeks.
 This might be a guest bedroom, a spare bathroom, the laundry room, or any other room that your current cat does not need to regularly access.
 In your kitten’s designated area, be sure to have the best kitten food and water bowls, a comfy bed, and the best kitten toys.
 Setting up a separate area for your kitten can minimize 'turf wars' between your cats, giving them time to adjust to each other’s presence without competing for the same space.